badreddinedev/42-TheNetwork-Cursus/README.md

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this repository, please follow these steps:

-Fork the repository.
+Fork the repository.<br>
-Create a new branch for your changes.
+Create a new branch for your changes.<br>
-Commit your changes and push the branch to your fork.
+Commit your changes and push the branch to your fork.<br>
-Open a pull request with a description of your changes.
+Open a pull request with a description of your changes.<br>